Billy Gardell: Career

 Gardell is known for his comedic roles and is influenced by Jackie Gleason.
 He has also listed Richard Pryor, George Carlin, John Candy, and John Belushi as his influences.
 Although Bonkerz helped launch his comedy career, he has credited the support from his grandmother, saying: "She told me when I was 8 years old that I could be a comic".
 Before Mike & Molly, Gardell revealed that he considered a career in radio after being on the road for his comedy act began to affect his family time.
-He has performed in several feature films, including Bad Santa (with Billy Bob Thornton) You, Me, and Dupree (with Owen Wilson) and Avenging Angelo (with Sylvester Stallone and Anthony Quinn) as well as appearing numerous times in recurring roles in several US television series, including NBC's Heist, The Practice, Yes, Dear, Desperate Housewives, Lucky, Bones, My Name Is Earl, Monk, and The King of Queens.
+He has performed in several feature films, including Bad Santa (with Billy Bob Thornton) You, Me and Dupree (with Owen Wilson), and Avenging Angelo (with Sylvester Stallone and Anthony Quinn), as well as appearing numerous times in recurring roles in several US television series, including NBC's Heist, The Practice, Yes, Dear, Desperate Housewives, Lucky, Bones, My Name Is Earl, Monk, and The King of Queens.
 Gardell appeared as himself on the Comedy Central series Make Me Laugh.
 Subsequently, he appeared on Miller's television program Dennis Miller, telecast on the US financial news network CNBC (conducting "man-on-the-street" interviews).
-Notably, he created and staged a SNL-style charity performance of a piece called Winter Park Live, the proceeds from which were donated to Comic Relief.
+Notably, he created and staged an SNL-style charity performance of a piece called Winter Park Live, the proceeds from which were donated to Comic Relief.

 Gardell continues to make weekly appearances on hometown local radio station WDVE, appearing on The DVE Morning Show.
 Gardell also appeared on Chelsea Lately, as a roundtable participant.
 Gardell appeared on a special for Comedy Central Presents in 2007 that aired on April 4, 2008.
 Gardell also played the host of Pizza Talk, an imaginary TV series, in commercials for Round Table Pizza.
 In 2006, Gardell's first comedy album, Billy Gardell: Throwback, was released.